Mngo-123/Pyroads/README.md

 # Pyroads
 Pyroads is a driving simulator inspired by the website slowroads.io.

+Escape the rush and take the scenic route with Pyroads — a beautifully calming driving experience right in your browser.
+Cruise endlessly through stunning procedurally generated landscapes, from rolling hills and quiet forests to snowy mountains and peaceful coastlines.
+There are no timers, no traffic, and no pressure — just smooth driving, relaxing scenery, and the freedom to wander.

+Whether you need a break from work, a moment to relax, or simply enjoy the feeling of the open road, Pyroads lets you unwind at your own pace.
+Start your journey, breathe, and let the road stretch on forever.

+# Pyroads — Drive.
+Relax.
+Repeat.

 <img width="1276" height="703" alt="image" src="https://github.com/user-attachments/assets/0752173d-5474-4d06-aad6-040a68ff3a6c" />
 V1.0
 No procedural generation yet.